grow/grow/content/style/partials.md

 variation between two pages, use a generic name.
 If a module is unique to a page and will always be for the forseeable future, you may prefix the partial's name with the page's basename.

+Avoid names that include "count numbers".
+For example, a `two-column` partial may eventually grow to be an `x-column` mask.

 ### Example names